 (11) Employees must cooperate with the University to enable compliance with the requirements under the relevant state legislation and regulations.

-(15) Health and Safety Representatives (HSR s) represent University work units and consult with work unit members on work health and safety matters.
-HSR s also provide a direct line of communication between employees and the University.
+(17) Health and Safety Representatives (HSRs) represent University work units and consult with work unit members on work health and safety matters.
+HSRs also provide a direct line of communication between employees and the University.
 Their duties include the identification, monitoring and investigation of work health and safety matters.

-(16) Safety Support Officerss represent designated work areas at the University.
+(18) Safety Support Officers represent designated work areas at the University.
 Their main function is to carry out routine WHS workplace inspections.
-In keeping with the consultative process, they may also raise WHS concerns of the employees in their work areas with HSR s.
+In keeping with the consultative process, they may also raise WHS concerns of the employees in their work areas with HSRs.